How to Train an African Grey Parrot Not to Bite

 While you are working to stop your bird from biting, it is important to reward them for doing what you want them to do.
 This will help them to trust you more.
 Rewards can be anything from food to a feather or play time with a friend.
 Reward based training is the best way to teach any animal and birds are no exception.

-See also How Smart Are African Greys?
+See also How Can African Greys See Color?

 Parrots bite primarily out of fear and frustration or as a form of self-defense.
 They also may bite in order to protest a situation that they don’t like.
 These situations often result in a nip or bite as opposed to a hard, painful bite that could cause injury.